ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/basic_usage.md

 **Extended Corresponding States ([`ECS`](@ref))**:
 - SPUNG ([`SPUNG`](@ref))

 One can find out more about each of these equations of state within our background documentation.
-Nevertheless, all of these equations are compatible with all methods availble in our package.
+Nevertheless, all of these equations are compatible with all methods available in our package.

 There a few optional arguments available for these equations which will be explained below.
 One of these is specifying the location of the parameter databases, the details of which can be found in our Custom databases documentation.